Ready to keep you safe

-Alongside Health and Safety and SafeGuarding, every team and facility are working hard to make the safety of students our number one priority this semester.
-From the Oriam's phased re-introduction of classes, to new click and collect and online payment options at food and drinks services, to Accommodation Halls preparing for international arrivals and self-isolation, every part of your student journey has been designed with safety in mind.
+Alongside Health and Safety and SafeGuarding, every team and facility are working hard to make the safety of students our number one priority.
+From the Oriam's fitness classes, to click and collect and online payment options at food and drinks services, to Accommodation Halls preparing for international arrivals and self-isolation, every part of your student journey has been designed with safety in mind.

 - Wash your hands: With hand-sanitiser stations around campus.

 - Wear a face covering: Wearing a face covering is no longer mandatory.
 However, in line with government guidance, staff and students are encouraged to do so when moving around the buildings and particularly in more crowded spaces.
 Following the latest Govt Guidelines, and see below.

 The legal requirement to wear face coverings in most indoor public spaces and on public transport in Scotland ended on Monday 18 April.
 The move brings Scotland into line with the rest of the UK; however, the Scottish Government is currently advising people to continue to wear face masks/coverings voluntarily and take sensible precautions to reduce the spread of COVID-19.

 As more of us return to on-campus working, please be aware, wearing a face covering is no longer mandatory.
 However, in line with government guidance, staff and students are encouraged to do so when moving around the buildings and particularly in more crowded spaces.

 Please note, if you are visiting the Health Centre at the Riccarton campus (as with any other NHS/healthcare buildings in Scotland) you are still required to wear a face covering.